Peking Man Site at Zhoukoudian

 |Map of Zhoukoudian Peking Man Site|

-It is situated in the Dragon Bone Hill.
+Zhoukoudian Site of Peking Man is situated on the Dragon Bone Hill.
 Since 1921, eight sites of ancient human remains have been discovered.
-26 localities where high concentrations of fossils were found have been excavated.
+27 localities where high concentrations of fossils were found have been excavated.
 118 kinds of animal fossils and over 100,000 stone wares have been unearthed.
-These fossils and remains serve as evidence of the existence of humanoid species 500,000 years ago in Zhoukoudian.
+These fossils and remains serve as evidence of the existence of humanoid species 500,000 years ago in Zhoukoudian Cave.

-The Upper Cave Man Site was discovered in 1930, and was excavated in 1933.
+The Upper Cave Man Site was discovered in 1930 and was excavated in 1933.
 It is located above the Apeman Cave near the peak of the Dragon Bone Hill.
-The cave is about 4 meters (13 feet) high and 5 meters (16 feet) wide.
-Three complete skullcap fossils and many other fossils were discovered here.
-Around the skeletons the powder of red hematite was also discovered.
+The cave is about 13 feet (4 meters) high and 16 feet (5 meters) wide.
+Three complete skull fossils and many other fossils were discovered here.
+Around the skeletons red hematite powder was also discovered.
 Other finds include bone needles, animal teeth and the remains of necklaces that were used as ornaments.
-These remains prove the utilization of animal furs to make clothes and to dress themselves and to keep warm.
+These remains prove the utilization of animal furs to make clothes and to dress themselves to keep warm.
 According to scientific research, the Upper Cave Man lived about 18,000 years ago with their physical character being quite similar to that of modern man.

-In 1973, the New Cave Man Site was found in Locality Four, 100 meters (328 feet) south to the Apeman Cave.
+In 1973, the New Cave Man Site was found in Locality Four, 328 feet (100 meters) south to the Apeman Cave.
 The New Cave Man lived 100,000 years ago.
 The discovery of this site bridges the gap between Peking Man and Upper Cave Man, and the succession of Peking Man's evolution.
 One tooth, fossils of amniotes and other animal fossils were unearthed here.

-In September 2005, over 100 animal fossils were discovered in Gezitang hall.
-Gezitang hall is located at the entrance of Apeman Cave.
-Archeologists have confirmed that the fossils discovered are the remains of several species of ancient deer that lived in the middle Pleistocene period.
-Three teeth fossils, several antler and upper jawbones of the ancient deer were found.
+In September 2005, over 100 animal fossils were discovered in Gezitang Hall.
+Gezitang Hall is located at the entrance of Apeman Cave.
+Archeologists have confirmed that the fossils discovered are the remains of several species of ancient deer that lived in the Middle Pleistocene Period.
+Three teeth fossils, several antler and upper jawbones of ancient deer were found.

-Take bus no.917 at Tianqiao Bus Station and get off at Zhoukou Cun Lukou, then change to Fangshan Bus 38 to Yuan Ren Yi Zhi (Peking Men Site)
+1. Take bus 917or 836 from Tianqiao Bus Station to Zhoukoucun Lukou, then change to Fangshan Bus 38 to Yuanren Yizhi (Peking Man Site at Zhoukoudian).

-Take Bus 616 at the south square of West Train Station, get off at Liangxiang Ximen, then change to Fangshan Bus 38 to Yuan Ren Yi Zhi.
+2. Take bus 616 at the south square of Beijing West Railway Station to Liangxiang Ximen, and then change to Fangshan Bus 38.

 Beijing Bus / Subway Search

-One Day Visit: Peking Man Site - Marco Polo Bridge (Lugou Bridge) - Stone Flower Cave
+Private -1-Day Tour: Peking Man Site - Lugou Bridge - Stone Flower Cave

 More Beijing Tours